Why Volunteer?

 Schedule a ride-along!

 We encourage anyone who is interested in Fire/Rescue to come ride along with a shift.
-Your first ride-along should be 6:00 PM to 10:00 PM on a weeknight, or any four hour period on a weekend.
+Your first ride-along will be 6:00 PM to 10:00 PM on any day of the week.

 Even if you decide that firefighting isn’t for you, you’ll come away with a better understanding of how emergency services work in your community.
 (Plus, we have some great cooks, so dinner is usually top-notch.)